aws-samples/sample-suricata-generator/README.md

 # Suricata Rule Generator for AWS Network Firewall

-A GUI application for creating, editing, and managing Suricata rules specifically designed for AWS Network Firewall deployments.
+A GUI application for creating, editing, and managing Suricata rules specifically designed for AWS Network Firewall deployments using strict rule ordering.

 ## Overview

 This application provides an intuitive graphical interface for generating Suricata rules with features tailored for AWS Network Firewall use cases.
 It supports individual rule creation, bulk domain rule generation, and comprehensive rule management with inline editing capabilities.
-It also includes an advanced editor with IDE like capabilities for those that prefer more direct control *(New in v1.19.0)*.
+It also includes a professional advanced editor with native code folding, IDE-like capabilities, and real-time syntax validation using wxPython/Scintilla for power users who prefer direct control *(New in v1.19.0, Enhanced with Scintilla in v1.23.0)*.

 ## Screenshot